 We strongly encourage you to personalise your letter as your MP will pay more attention.
 The following text could serve as inspiration.

-I am writing to ask you to support the growing campaign to change our electoral system to one of Proportional Representation by 2021.
+I am writing to ask you to support the growing campaign to change our electoral system to one of Proportional Representation.

 The 2015 general election was the most disproportionate in British history.
 First Past the Post (FPTP) is an outdated system that is no longer fit for British elections.
 Democracy in the UK has been around for hundreds of years, but it has never been static.
 Our democracy is constantly evolving and improving.
 Will you support reforming our voting system so it is up to scratch in our modern democracy?